Friday, August 21, 2009

 ---George Gordon, Lord Byron

 *II Kings 18: 13-19; II Chronicles 32: 1-21; Isaiah chapters 36-37.
 Sennacherib was an Assyrian king.
-A previous Assyrian king, Slamaneser, had carried the northern kingdom of Israel.
+A previous Assyrian king, Slamaneser, had already carried away the northern kingdom of Israel.
 When Sennacherib threatened Judah, Isaiah and King Hezekiah prayed to Yahweh (the Lord), and the Angel of God killed Sennacherib's best fighting men in camp.
 Sennacherib withdrew home, and was later killed by some of his own sons in the temple of his god.

 Tuesday, August 4, 2009